Effective structure for screenwriters who create their own series!

 Committed writers have left this training with great results.
 We learned from it: If you want results, raise the stakes :-)

-We start the training with a live call to introduce our projects and meet fellow writers, which is always the most fun!
+We start the training with a live call to introduce our projects and meet fellow writers, which has lead to very helpful, inspiring feedback!
 Check the calendar for dates.